 - Comfort.
 You won’t sit with a tray of molding material in your mouth, nor do you have to spend weeks wearing a temporary crown while your custom crown is being made.

 - Precision.
-As with most items created with software rather than a manual process, crowns produced with CEREC more precisely match your own tooth.
+As with most items created with software rather than a manual process, crowns produced with CEREC more precisely match your own teeth.
 Dr. Biggers can fine-tune the design if necessary, something that cannot be done easily when working with an off-site lab.

 - Durability.
 Because a CEREC same-day crown is made from a single, solid block of ceramic, it is strong and thus should last just as long as crowns made from other materials.